 Using Ratehub.ca’s rewards calculator, you can input your personal monthly spending profile and compare cards side by side to find the right one for you.
 Here, we’ll assume a monthly spending budget of $1,400, with $250 spent on groceries, $300 on gas, $150 on restaurants, $300 on bills, $100 on travel, $100 on entertainment, $100 on drugstore purchases, and $100 on everything else.

-The SimplyCash Preferred Card from American Express, for example, offers new cardholders 5% cash back on eligible purchases (up to $300 cash back) for the first six months, 2% cash back when the welcome rate ends.
+The SimplyCash Preferred Card from American Express, for example, offers new cardholders 10% cash back on eligible gas, grocery, and restaurant purchases for the first six months (up to $300 cash back) for the first six months, 2% cash back when the welcome rate ends.
 The card’s annual fee is $99.
 It also comes with premium travel insurance benefits usually only available with travel rewards credit cards.

 That’s $417 cash back in your first year for you to use toward a whack of groceries, a bottle of wine and a card for your friend hosting dinner, gas for the trip to your in-laws’ house, Christmas presents, or savings.
 Even if you spread out your holiday shopping throughout the year, you’ll still get a rebate for money you’re spending anyway.